Tootsie: Production

-The film remained in development for another year as producers waited for a revised script.
-As preproduction began, the project experienced additional delays when Richards left as director over "creative differences".
+The film remained in development for another year as producers awaited the revised script.
+As pre-production began, the project was further delayed when Richards left as director over "creative differences".
 He instead became one of the film's producers, and Hal Ashby became the director.
-Columbia then forced Ashby to quit because of the threat of legal action that would ensue if his postproduction commitments on Lookin' to Get Out were not fulfilled.
-Hoffman, in an attempt to get the interest of Sydney Pollack to direct, asked Elaine May to work on the script.
-She provided a few weeks of work, including adding the roommate character played by Murray, and fleshing out the character played by Garr, as well as being the one to suggest her for the role.
+Columbia then forced Ashby to quit because of the threat of legal action that would ensue if his post-production commitments on Lookin' to Get Out were not fulfilled.
+In an attempt to interest Sydney Pollack in directing, Hoffman asked Elaine May to work on the script.
+She provided a few weeks of work, adding the character Jeff Slater played by Bill Murray, and fleshing out Sandy Lester, the character played by Teri Garr, as well as suggesting Garr for the role.
 May was arguably the most significant of a number of writers who reworked the script (such as Barry Levinson), yet remained uncredited.

-In November 1981, Sydney Pollack agreed to direct and produce the film at Columbia's suggestion.
+In November 1981, Pollack agreed to direct and produce the film at Columbia's suggestion; his deal got him final cut as well as control over the cast and the script.

 Hoffman suggested that Pollack play Michael's agent George Fields, a role written for Dabney Coleman.
-Pollack resisted the idea, but Hoffman eventually convinced him; it was Pollack's first acting work in years.
+Pollack resisted, but Hoffman convinced him; it was Pollack's first acting work in years.
 Pollack cast Coleman as the sexist, arrogant soap opera director Ron Carlisle.
+Bill Murray's casting was Hoffman's idea, and he also pushed to have Polly Holliday play the soap opera producer Rita Marshall, a role that Pollack preferred to give to Doris Belack.

 To prepare for his role, Hoffman watched the 1978 film La Cage aux Folles several times.
 He also visited the set of General Hospital for research and conducted extensive makeup tests.
-Hoffman has stated that he was shocked to learn that although makeup could be used to allow him to credibly appear as a woman, he would never be a beautiful one.
+Hoffman has said he was shocked to learn that although makeup could be used to allow him to credibly appear as a woman, he would never be a beautiful one.
 His epiphany occurred when he realized that although he found Dorothy interesting, he would not have spoken to her at a party because she was not beautiful, and because of this, he had missed the opportunity for many conversations with interesting women.
 He concluded that he had never regarded Tootsie as a comedy.

-Dr. Lillian Glass, voice, speech, and body language expert, taught Dustin Hoffman how to speak like a woman and have the body language movements of a woman.

-Scenes set at New York's Russian Tea Room were filmed in the actual restaurant, with additional scenes shot in Central Park and in front of Bloomingdale's.
-Scenes were also filmed in Hurley, New York and at the National Video Studios in New York.
+Voice, speech, and body language expert Lillian Glass taught Hoffman to speak like and have the body language of a woman.
+Scenes set at New York's Russian Tea Room were filmed there, with additional scenes shot in Central Park and in front of Bloomingdale's.
+Scenes were also filmed in Hurley, New York, and at National Video Studios in New York.
 Additional filming took place in Fort Lee, New Jersey.